hillscott/pfsense-hwbuilds/ReadMe.md

 **Downsides**: It's the size of a media PC, and has a fan (that you probably won't hear)

 ### [Mid-Level SILENT Build](./MidLevelBuild.md)
-If you need _under_ 70Mb/s Up/Down Throughout with OpenVPN, and want some Intrusion Prevention, even if it's with delayed blocking (instead of Inline), and you don't have $560 + tax, or just are scared by installing processors... or power usage, or fans / noise, this build may be for you.
+If you need _under_ 500Mb/s Up/Down Throughout with OpenVPN, and want some Intrusion Prevention, even if it's with delayed blocking (instead of Inline), and you don't have $560 + tax, or just are scared by installing processors... or power usage, or fans / noise, this build may be for you.
 **Cost**: ~$275 + tax (and maybe shipping)
 **Power Consumption**: 7-9watts (120v)
 **Build Difficulty**:
 * _Physical_ - Super easy, remove a few screws, drop in a stick of memory + a disk - and go.
-* _Technical_ - We have to build a kernel module.
-Or you have to trust mine.
-It's not hard if you take it step by step, but the words "kernel module" seem to scare some people.
+* _Technical_ - This has gotten much easier over time, no more kernel module compilation!
+Just normal pfSense configuration is required.

-**Downsides**: It's not going to be good enough for a full 100Mb/s Up/Down pipe, unless you're willing to take the max speed hit.
+**Downsides**: It's not going to be good enough for a full 1000Mb/s Up/Down pipe, unless you're willing to take the max speed hit, or not do Intrusion Prevention.
 These words may make you laugh on your whopping 5Mbit/sec DSL line though - so this may be for you.
+I also wouldn't recommend this build if you are planning to be slamming the box non-stop with max traffic.
+It's passively cooled, so that would likely overheat it.